Madoshakalaka/Madoshakalaka.github.io/_posts/2020-03-02-generalized-cross-product-for-high-dimensions.markdown

     well, if you want to compute the normal vector of a _x_-dimensional hyperplane embedded in _x+1_ dimensional ambient space: first, you gotta find _x_ number of vectors on that plane (or equivalently find _x+1_ number of not collinear _x+1_ dimensional points on the plane and subtract them to get vectors).
-    The pass in each plane vector as a row in the argument to `generalized_cross_product`
+    Then pass in each plane vector as a row in the argument to `generalized_cross_product`

 - Aren't there many normal vectors, and unit normal vector?